fnalways/Olares/docs/manual/olares/market/clone-apps.md

     ![Clone applications support](/images/manual/olares/clone-apps-support.png#bordered)

 ### Step 2.
+Prepare the primary instance

+To create a clone instance, a primary instance must exist on your system.
+Based on your current status, take the corresponding action:

+- If you have not installed the application, return to the **Market**, click **Get** and then **Install** to deploy the primary instance first.
+- If you have installed the application, proceed directly to **Step 3**.

+### Step 3.
 Clone and configure the instance

-Once confirmed, create a new instance:
+Once the primary instance is ready, create a new instance:

-1. Click **My Olares** from the left sidebar.
+1. Click **My Olares** from the left sidebar of **Market**.
 The list of installed applications will appear on the right.
 2. Locate the target application, click the drop-down arrow next to the **Open** button, and then click **Clone**.

     ![Clone applications](/images/manual/olares/clone-apps.png#bordered)